 SARAH: What originally interested you in the lives of impoverished people in Victorian England?

 The period fascinates me.
-Never in British history has the class division been so great; the treatment of citizens by their very own citizens, so vulgar.
+Never in British history has the class division been so great; the treatment of citizens by their very own citizens was vulgar.
 The wealthy attended church, punctually, every Sunday.
-They liked to believe they were Godly and charitable, but they would rather not be seen within an inch of a pauper or diseased waif.
+They liked to believe they were Godly and charitable, but they would rather not be seen within an inch of an orphan or diseased waif.

 I particularly focused on the lives of young women.
 I wanted to emphasise how important chastity and obedience was as a female back then, and particularly, how devastating it was to become an unwed mother.
 The father was often let ‘off the hook,’ and more especially, if he was of a higher class.
 Many of these central issues of the time were included in my story.

 The heroine in my novel gives up her baby under the typically hardened glare of iron-fisted nuns.
 Society scorned unwed mothers to the point where they were forced to give up their child for adoption or to baby farmers.
 The latter often neglected or poisoned them to death and walked away free.
 Look at that contrast compared to today.

 Sarah: I can see that you must have done quite a lot of research about that era for your books?

 I did at least six months research of the Victorian era before starting the first draft.
 It was eye-opening, to say the least, considering most of my research was focused on the lower class and impoverished victims of the slums.
 Depressing, but essential none-the-less.
 I discovered a few little-known gems like ‘phossy jaw’ and ‘baby-farming.’
 I just knew I had to include them in my story.